supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 ![](/supermemo/sleep-chart/circadian-hrs-clock.png)

 As we discussed in the beginning of this section, the horizontal axis can be interpreted in two ways: absolute and relative hours.
 And as we saw earlier, pressing the "Switch between absolute and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png) changes the graph dramatically by:
+- Shifting the blue line and the red line.

+.
+.
+.